Chloe Smith (musician)

-Chloe Smith is an American singer, multi-instrumental musician, and activist known for her role as one of the two frontsisters of Rising Appalachia — with older sister Leah Song — incorporating sultry vocals, rhythm, banjo, guitar, and fiddle into her work.
-Her music is based in the traditions of Southern soul and international roots music.
+Chloe Smith is an American singer, multi-instrumental musician, and activist, known for her role as one of the two lead vocalists of Rising Appalachia alongside her older sister Leah Song.
+Her music, which incorporates sultry vocals, rhythm, banjo, guitar, and fiddle, is based in the traditions of Southern soul and international roots music.

 Smith has an interest in natural medicine and healing and engages in social activism, where she is involved in issues pertaining to the environment, racial inequality and cultural appropriation.

 Early life and education

 Chloe Smith was born and grew up in Atlanta, Georgia in an artistic family.
 Her father, Andrew Hunter Smith, is a folk-sculptor and painter.
 Her mother, Jan Smith, is a jazz pianist and folk musician schooled in the traditions of southern Appalachian folk music who played fiddle with the Rosin Sisters.

 Smith's musical education was nurtured by her mother, who ensured that both sisters received classical and jazz piano training for the most of their upbringing.
 Smith's mother also guided their training in vocals and harmony singing.
 Banjo, fiddle and guitar came later, after the sisters had left home and moved to Asheville, North Carolina.

 Smith graduated from Henry W. Grady High School.
 She found high school to be a positive experience which made her more aware of the wide range of racial, financial and cultural diversity in the world.
 After graduation, Smith traveled for a year, returning when she felt she had spent too much time away from her sister Leah, who was traveling independently.